-Like everyone else, I’ve been sickened by the circumstances of these deaths.
-Like many others, I have been trying to work out what it says about us, our communities and the system we’re working in.
+Like everyone else, I have been deeply disturbed by the circumstances surrounding these deaths.
+It prompts reflection on what this reveals about us, our communities, and the systems we’re working in.

-Let’s just take stock for a moment: We’ve come through a period of extreme austerity.
-Local authorities have seen their budgets cut again and again.
-Early intervention was badly hit, and not just for economic reasons – the last Labour government introduced Sure Start children’s centres in 1999 but this funding has decreased by nearly 70% since 2010 and more than 500 centres have closed down since then.
+Let’s pause and take stock for a moment: We’ve endured a period of extreme austerity, with local authorities facing repeated budget cuts.
+Early intervention was badly hit, and not just for economic reasons.
+The funding for Sure Start children’s centres, introduced in 1999 by the last Labour government has decreased by nearly 70% since 2010, resulting in the closure of over 500 centres.

-As a recruiter in this sector, I know first hand that qualified social workers are in short supply.
-Local authorities struggle to fill their vacancies and while they want to cap social worker caseloads, the reality is that it’s impossible to do that.
-There just aren’t enough social workers to fulfil statutory requirements.
+As a recruiter in this sector, I can attest that qualified social workers are in short supply.
+Local authorities grapple with unfilled vacancies, and despite the want to cap social worker caseloads, the reality is that there simply aren’t enough social workers to meet statutory requirements.

-And then there’s Covid.
-In the highly regulated social care sector suddenly social workers were carrying out their work with a whole raft of new measures.
-Limited face to face access made life more difficult, and multi-agency activities – especially when statutory requirements were involved – took on a whole new level of complexity.
+Adding to the challenges is the impact of Covid.
+In the highly regulated social care sector, social workers found themselves carrying out their work with a whole raft of new measures.
+Limited face-to-face access increased the complexity of their work, especially in multi-agency activities where statutory requirements were involved.

-And access to other safety nets like play groups, youth clubs and the supportive adults who work there disappeared overnight.
+Access to safety nets like playgroups, youth clubs, and the supportive adults who work there disappeared overnight.

-My point is not to look for sympathy for social workers.
-That’s as much good as a round of applause on a Thursday evening.
-Instead, I’d like to help establish a wider understanding of the complexity of the social care sector.
+My intent is not to seek sympathy for social workers.
+Sympathy is as valuable as a round of applause on a Thursday evening.
+Instead, I aim to foster a broader understanding of the intricacies of the social care sector.

-Arthur Labinjo-Hughes and Star Hobson were murdered by people who should have kept them safe, warm and loved.
-Their social workers are overloaded, under resourced and unsupported by early intervention services.
-Their stories are often told in two-dimensional shorthand, and they’re damned for ‘stealing’ children and damned again when they don’t.
+Arthur Labinjo-Hughes and Star Hobson were tragically murdered by those who should have ensured their safety, warmth, and love.
+Their social workers are overloaded, under-resourced, and lack support from early intervention services.
+Their stories are often reduced to two-dimensional narratives, damned for ‘stealing’ children and damned again when they don’t.

-There may have been missed opportunities to prevent these awful murders, but it’s naïve to think that attributing blame to individual social workers will have a lasting impact.
-We need to support social workers as they battle through Covid, bureaucracy and an outdated, underfunded system.
-Of course professionals should be accountable for their actions, but they also need manageable caseloads, and reliable funding for resources and multi-agency support.
-Until then, the whole system is operating with at least one hand tied behind its back.
+While there may have been missed opportunities to prevent these awful murders, attributing blame to individual social workers is naïve.
+What is needed is support for social workers as they navigate through the challenges of Covid, bureaucracy, and an outdated, underfunded system.
+Professionals should be held accountable, but they also require manageable caseloads and reliable funding for resources and multi-agency support.
+Until then, the entire system operates with at least one hand tied behind its back.